iwongu/blogae/README.md

 Note
 ----
-For other information such as installation, see wiki.
+For other information such as installation and known issues, see wiki.
 If you have some feedback or feature requests, please file an issue for that.

 Screenshot